How to Make a Complaint

 I want to make a complaint

 Your complaints are important to Dublin City Council, as they help us to make improvements.
 If you are unhappy with any aspects of your dealings with us, we here in Customer Services would like to know.
-You can make a formal complaint by post, email or by filling in our online complaint form.
+You can make a formal complaint by post, email or online through Citizen Hub

 What happens next?